Ray-Young/ray-young.github.io/_posts/2017-04-27-AWS-Elastic-BeanStalk-and-RDS-Quick-Setup.md

 Maybe you will have the doubt.
 Why not use EC2 directly?
 In my understanding, EC2 is a complete virtual machine.
-Either Elastic BeanSlack or RDS are partial modules.
+Either Elastic BeanStalk or RDS are partial modules.
 To use EC2, you have to configure the entire environment (path, config files, etc).

-Using Elastic Beanslack and RDS is convenient, all the configurations are completed, we just need to upload our warfile/remote connect the database.
+Using Elastic BeanStalk and RDS is convenient, all the configurations are completed, we just need to upload our warfile/remote connect the database.
 We don't need worry about the configuration, the system path, etc.